-Despite our beloved format remaining the spiritual home of turn-based combat that RPG games are known for, no official main series Pokemon game has yet made the jump to PC.
-We can’t exactly blame Nintendo for wanting to sell more Switch and 3DS consoles, but we also can’t help but feel a small pang of jealousy every time we catch a glimpse of anything yellow and electric out of the corner of our eyes, especially when we know a PC can run Pokemon Scarlet and Violet far better than Nintendo’s aging console.
+Despite our beloved format being the spiritual home of the turn-based combat that RPG games are known for, no official main series Pokemon game has yet made the jump to PC.
+We can’t exactly blame Nintendo for wanting to sell more Switch consoles, but we also can’t help but feel a small pang of jealousy every time we catch a glimpse of anything yellow and electric out of the corner of our eyes, especially when we know a PC can run Pokemon Scarlet and Violet far better than Nintendo’s aging console.
 Though we still have a long way to go before we can catch ‘em all on the very best platform there ever was, this is a list of some alternatives available on PC.

 World of Final Fantasy